National Rugby League reserves affiliations: New South Wales clubs

+In 1999 the Bulldogs entered into an affiliation agreement with Queensland Cup team the Logan City Scorpions, after having an informal agreement during the 1998 season.
+The affiliation continued until the end of the 2002 season when the Scorpions merged with the fellow Queensland Cup team Souths Magpies to form the Souths Logan Magpies.

-From 2023 to 2024, the Bulldogs maintained a club affiliation agreement with the Queensland Cup's Western Clydesdales, but did supply any contracted players to play in the Queensland Cup competition.
+From 2023–2025, the Bulldogs maintained a club affiliation agreement with the Queensland Cup's Western Clydesdales, but did not supply any contracted players to play in the Queensland Cup competition.